lilianabiven/interview_task/README.md

 You need to install the AWS `boto3` module.

-The Simple Notification Service is set up using email notifications.
 Deploy using the AWS Cloud Formation template `cloud_formation.json`.
-Remember to fill in the parameter `email_address` beforehand.
-This is the email address the inspection report will be sent to.
+Remember to fill in the parameter `email_address` beforehand, this is the email address the inspection report will be sent to.

 # Usage